guilhermesena1/guilhermesena1.github.io/_posts/2024-12-02-palindromes.md

 sequences we work with, we often cannot afford to do worse than
 $O(n)$.

-**Problem**: Given a DNA sequence of length $n$, what is the minimum number of letters that must be added to the sequence to make it a palindrome?
+**Problem**: Given a DNA sequence of length $n$, what is the minimum number of letters that must be appended to the end of the sequence to make it a DNA palindrome?
 What is the resulting palindrome?

 Note that a "biological" palindrome is not the same as a lexicographic palindrome.
 In english, a palindrome is a word or sentence that reads